-(w) Upon receipt of a complete application and associated fees, the director shall process an application under this chapter.
+(w) Upon receipt of a complete application or petition and associated fees, the director shall process an application under this chapter.
 Applications are valid for one year from date of acceptance by the director.

-(x) The director may file notice in the official records of the county where property is located if a license, permit or other instrument granting approval under this chapter expires or is terminated and the licensee does not remove any improvements from the licensed area or renew authority for such improvements to remain.
+(x) The director may file a notice of expiration or non-compliance in the official records of the county where property is located if a license, permit or other instrument granting approval under this chapter expires or is terminated and the licensee does not remove any improvements from the licensed area or renew authority for such improvements to remain.